SolarKnightsRacing/1_solaris/Chassis/Sol-Ch-1000-1_WLD_Chassis/README.md

 - Analyze effectiveness, position, and quantity of bracing members + Whatever information simulation gives

 ### From Connor
 - I think the front section should be narrowed like said above, but additionally the entire bottom of the car can be shrunk so the entire chassis looks like an upside-down trapezoid.
-Saves weight and is better aerodynamically.
+Saves weight and is better aero-dynamically.
 Also, I think for rigidity in egress directions, I think a small metal support triangle on either side by the drivers cockpit could be implemented so drivers can take a small step before jumping out.
 - Perhaps we could use a lighter steel?
 Is there anything lighter with similar strength properties?
 I suppose cheaper is also important too.
 - The driver cockpit doesn’t need to be too big since the legs and such will be under the “hood” of the car.
 I believe we can greatly reduce the overall area that the cockpit takes up to minimize weight.